FT-Super-Apps/vision-computer/docs/archive/QUICK_START.md

-# 🚀 Quick Start Guide - Anti-Plagiasi System
+# 🚀 Quick Start Guide - Rumah Plagiasi

-The **fastest** way to get Anti-Plagiasi System up and running!
+The **fastest** way to get Rumah Plagiasi up and running!

 ⚡ **Created by devnolife**